Phong-Kaster/Design-Pattern-In-Programming/README.md

 Instead of creating an object with `new` method, creational pattern provides a solution to instantiate an object & hide the logical way to create it.
 This way makes an application more flexible when it determines which objects will be created depend on what situation happens.

+These patterns are used for instantiation of classes.
+They are concerned with the way of creating objects.
+Normally object creation happens in the below way by using the new keyword.

+    Student myStudent = new Student();

+The above code is more than enough for object instantiation, but in some cases `the object must be changed according to the nature of the program in runtime`, in such cases, creational design patterns will be useful.

 ### [**Creational - Factory Method**](#creational---factory-method)

 - Fluency of use: ⭐ ⭐ ⭐ ⭐ ⭐